Reporting a dangerous dog

-- Up to five years (increased from two years) for injury.
+- Up to five years for injury

-- Up to three years if an assistance dog is attacked.
+- Up to three years if an assistance dog is attacked

 Section 1 of the Dangerous Dogs Act 1991 prohibits four types of dog: